scwood/eslint-config-scwood/README.md

 Got tired of settings this up manually for all my projects.

-If you wanted to use it (I don't know why you would) it's basically:
+If you want to use it (I don't know why you would) it's basically:

 - eslint:recommended
 - plugin:react/recommended